 You must also be clear and proactive in communicating any delay in delivery or the cancellation of an order.
 If Paybyrd receives complaints about you, and such complaints necessitate an investigation or other activities to be carried out by Paybyrd, such to be determined by Paybyrd, Paybyrd will have the right to charge you for the costs to be determined for this investigation.

-Paybyrd and its partner Financial institutions are obligated to safeguard the funds received on your behalf.
-For this purpose, Paybyrd and its Financial partners use a separate entity, Stichting Paybyrd Payments (SPP) or equivalent from the financial partner.
-Parties acknowledge and agree to the fact that SPP or it partner equivalent can receive funds on behalf of Parties and saves them in the manner as instructed by Paybyrd.
-SPP is not required to verify the correctness of these instructions from Paybyrd.
-Consequently, each payment made by SPP is made on the instructions of Paybyrd, and each incorrect payment is therefore the consequence of incorrect instructions to that effect given to Paybyrd.
-Each request for a payment to which you are or think you are entitled will therefore be a request to Paybyrd, and you hereby waive your right to demand the amount from SPP and financial partner equivalent or to take legal action to demand such an amount from SPP or its equivalent.
+Consequently, each payment made by these entities is made on the instructions of Paybyrd, and each incorrect payment is therefore the consequence of incorrect instructions to that effect given to Paybyrd.
+Each request for a payment to which you are or think you are entitled will therefore be a request to Paybyrd, and you hereby waive your right to demand the amount from these entities and financial partner equivalent or to take legal action to demand such an amount from these entities.

 Paybyrd charges a rate per successful Transaction.
 The amounts of the rates Paybyrd charges are displayed in your Dashboard.
 Where this is not the case, the basic rate displayed on the public website of Paybyrd is applicable.
-Paybyrd shall be unilaterally entitled to raise the prices for its Services, with three(3) months prior notice.
+Paybyrd shall be unilaterally entitled to raise the prices for its Services, with one (1) month prior notice.
 Said price increases shall only become effective for the Services rendered by Paybyrd starting at the end of the notice period.
-The Merchant may, however, during the three months’ notice period, cancel the Merchant Agreement with Paybyrd for which the price increase is applicable by providing written notice to Paybyrd per the end of the three-month notice period.
+The Merchant may, however, during the one months’ notice period, cancel the Merchant Agreement with Paybyrd for which the price increase is applicable by providing written notice to Paybyrd per the end of the three-month notice period.

 All final rates and pricing will be placed on the final rates and customer details form.